dude1121/obsidian-vault/01 - Notes/Simple harmonic motion.md

 $$
 \frac{d^2x}{dt^2}=-\frac{k}{m}x
 $$
 We can define the term $k/m$ as $\omega^2$.
-Doing this allows us to solve the [[Differential Equation|differential equation]] easier.
+Doing this allows us to solve the [[Ordinary Differential Equation|differential equation]] easier.
 The derivation for this relation can be found [[Simple harmonic motion derivation|here]], but the end result is the following equation:
 $$
 x(t)=A \cos(\omega t+\varphi)
 $$